siddvader333/Spot-A-Match/README.md

 * The project description specified that we needed to have a user and an admin login, with specific credentials.
 However, in our application, we instead have a different hierarchy: normal and premium users.
 Furthermore, the login for our future application will eventually be done directly through Spotify.
 Through discussion with our TA, we agreed that implementing a login function that will eventually be completely removed anyway would not be conductive to our learning in this course, nor a wise use of our time.
 Thus, our authentication between the two types of users is done through a simple button click, and a cookie is used within the application to differentiate between the two user types.

 * Please ensure you have cookies enabled, or the application may not work properly.
+If running on localhost:3000 does not work, try running on 127.0.0.1:3000.

 ## Milestone 1 Instructions